ExposomeX/exmo/README.md

 ```

 6. Exit

-After all the analysis is done, please run the "FuncExit()" function to delete the data uploaded to the server.
+After all the analysis is done, please run the `FuncExit()` function to delete the data uploaded to the server.
 ```
 FuncExit(PID = res$PID)
 ```